 TAP approached Adjaye Associates, London, UK, to collaborate on a submission for the National Holocaust Monument in Ottawa in 2014.
 While not ultimately selected, our submission was shortlisted to one of the six semi-finalists out of 75 entries.
 This is another great example of global interest in Canada’s growing presence on the world stage of art and architecture.

-“We often reach out to acclaimed international talent to bring the best to our clients,” says Darren Alexander, President, TAP.
+“We often reach out to acclaimed international talent to bring the best to our clients,” says Judith Tatar, TAP’s Principal & Creative Director.
 “We are currently working with a renowned European artist who will unveil a major contribution to Toronto in the Fall.”

 The design team created monolithic concrete walls to form twenty-two passages, each representing a country where Jewish communities suffered during the Holocaust.
 With only one visitor able to pass through each gap at a time, explorations of the monument become a deeply personal and reverent ritual.